mmzhang7/Recipes-Project/README.md

 | `meal_type`          | Nominal      | Meal category (e.g., breakfast, lunch) extracted from tags.                 |

-We chose these features because we believe that `is_easy` may reflect shorter recipes with fewer steps or simpler methods `avg_ingredient_len` captures how elaborate each ingredient is (e.g., “freshly grated parmesan” vs. “cheese”). `desc_length` correlates with complexity: detailed recipes often require more time. `meal_type` captures context: dinner recipes tend to take longer than snacks or breakfast.
+We chose these features because we believe that `is_easy` may reflect shorter recipes with fewer steps or simpler methods `avg_ingredient_len` captures how elaborate each ingredient is. `desc_length` correlates with complexity: detailed recipes often require more time. `meal_type` captures context: dinner recipes tend to take longer than snacks or breakfast.

 These features align with the data-generating process: recipe time is likely influenced by the recipe’s intended difficulty, type, and complexity of instructions and ingredients.